casasoftch/casawp/readme.txt

 == Changelog ==

+= 3.0.1 =
+* bug: pref next links in single fixed for multisite installation and stability
+* bug: Archive pagination now behaves like it should in bs2 and bs3
+* bug: Changed fonts directory to font without the s and unified the css to target the same one
+* bug: fixed ajax requests sent by single pagination with large amounts of locations/properties

 = 3.0.0 =
 * new: Vollständige Überarbeitung des Plugins.
 Bitte beachten!
 * new: Twitter Bootstrap 3 Support (Mit BS2)